darklife/darkriscv/README.md

 of taken branches.
-The impact of the pipeline flush depends of the compiler optimizations, but according to the lastest measurements, the 3-stage pipeline version can reach a instruction per clock (IPC) of 0.7, smaller than the measured IPC of 0.85 in the case of the 2-stage pipeline version.
+The impact of the pipeline flush depends of the compiler optimizations, but according to the lastest measurements, the 3-stage pipeline version can reach a instruction per clock (IPC) of 0.7, smaller than the measured IPC of 0.8 in the case of the 2-stage pipeline version.

 Anyway, with the 3-stage pipeline and some other expensive optimizations, the *DarkRISCV* can reach up to 100MHz in a low-cost Spartan-6, which results in more performance when compared with the 2-stage pipeline version (typically 50MHz).

+In order to celebrate six of the project, some effort was done in order to organize the SoC in a better way, breaking it in separate modules and introducing new bus concepts in order to support large systems.
+As result DarkRISCV continue to support very well the small and high performance DSP-like Harvard architecture systems, as well large and computer-like von Neumann architecture systems.

 ## Project Background